mrousavy/BmpPwd/README.md

 Use `Line` if you care about small performance benefits.

 ## Lossy compression
-Do **not** lossy-compress the encrypted Bitmap or chances are the Bitmap can't get decrypted again.
+Do **not** lossy-compress the encrypted Image or chances are the Image can't get decrypted again.
 If you want to save the Image, do not use `.jpg`.

 # Thanks for using BmpPwd!